SPRING / SUMMER 2011 = SPRING / SUMMER 2026

 Not all of the photos are as macabre.
 His series of dislocated mannequin legs strutting through gardens and cityscapes in heels are surrealistically humorous.
 A pair of shoes seem to spontaneously ignite into sparks on a beach boardwalk.
 And, in a spectacular feat of color and composition, a model lies topless on sparkling green astroturf, her vermillion hair echoing the shape of an electric blue pond with three tiny goldfish, a lone black wedge beside her face barely present amid the riot of polychromy.

 We have Roland Jourdan to thank for his willingness to trust Bourdin’s visual manifestations of renegade glamour.
-Even in moments of hesitation, Jourdan did not reject any of Bourdain’s proposals, understanding that risk taking must be employed in order to break new ground.
+Even in moments of hesitation, Jourdan did not reject any of Bourdin’s proposals, understanding that risk taking must be employed in order to break new ground.
 And break new ground is precisely what Charles Jourdan’s campaigns achieved by bucking the formulaic template of the product as the center of the image.
 “We had to protect him because he was a true artist”, Jourdan said of Bourdin in 1995.
 “Today, I would not be able to work like I did with him”.
 Indeed.
-Guy Bourdain For Charles Jourdan stands as a document to a time when the restraints of commerce gave way for art to forge new territories, shattering boundaries and a few nerves in the process.
+Guy Bourdin For Charles Jourdan stands as a document to a time when the restraints of commerce gave way for art to forge new territories, shattering boundaries and a few nerves in the process.

 Guy Bourdin for Charles Jourdan